 How to experience Khao Yai National Park

-How to get to Khao Yai national park
+How to get to Khao Yai National Park from Bangkok

 To catch a bus from Bangkok to Pak Chong, the nearest town to the Khao Yai national park gates, and you need to go to Morchit bus station, sometimes known as the Northern Bus Station.
 Be careful here.
 There is an MRT stop called Morchit, but it isn’t actually at Morchit bus station.
 You need to come out of the MRT to the road at Exit 1, and then hail a taxi to the bus station.
 The taxi costs about 60 baht.
 At Morchit bus station, go inside and up to the 3rd floor.
 There are lots of desks for buses going towards Issan (the east of Thailand).
 Find one with ‘Pak Chong’ written on it.
 It’s a good idea to ask them how long it takes and what class it is.
 Some buses will stop multiple times on route and take ages, and some are direct.

-We took a bus for around 150 baht.
+We took a bus from Bangkok to Pak Chong for around 150 baht.
 It took about four hours to get to Pak Chong, where we got dropped off in the centre next to the big statue of the giraffes.
 We rang Bobby from Bobby’s Jungle Tours, who sent someone to pick us up.

-We went from Pak Chong to Nakhon Ratchasima (sometimes called Khorat), for our onward trip to see the Khmer ruins at Phimai.
+After our tour of Khao Yai National Park, we went by bus from Pak Chong to Nakhon Ratchasima (sometimes called Khorat), for our onward trip to see the Khmer ruins at Phimai.
 To do this, we went to the bus station opposite the giraffe statue, where we had been dropped off.
 There are two offices by the side of the road, one for minivans and one for big buses.
 We took the big bus, which took about an hour.

 When you get back into Morchit at the end of your trip, there is a taxi rank.
 The queue was huge when we got there and there was a long wait, although it was very well-organised and there was no pushing or queue jumping, or any problems with the taxi driver.
 You can get the taxi to take you back to the BTS or MRT, or to wherever you are staying.